-5. ROLES AND RESPONSIBILITIES
+ROLES AND RESPONSIBILITIES

-5.1 PROFESSIONAL RESPONSIBILITY
+5.1 Professional Responsibility

-5.1.1 RESPONSIBILITIES OF THE PRACTITIONER
+5.1.1 Responsibilities of the Practitioner

-Practitioners must be familiar with the Ontario Occupational Health and Safety Act and applicable regulations (O. Reg.
+Practitioners shall be familiar with the OHSA and applicable regulations (O. Reg.
 851) prior to providing PSRs.
-Refer also to PEO's Guideline to Professional Engineering Practice (2020). and the MLTSD's Guidelines for Pre-Start Health and Safety Reviews: How to Apply Section 7 of the Industrial Establishments Regulation.
+Refer also to PEO's Guideline to Professional Engineering Practice (2020) and the MLTSD's Guidelines for Pre-Start Health and Safety Reviews: How to Apply Section 7 of the Industrial Establishments Regulation.

-PSRs are intended to identify potential hazards to workers in a factory and identify remedial measures to control or remove these potential hazards before an apparatus, structure, protective element or process (or modification to an apparatus, structure, protective element or process) is operated or used in that factory.
+PSRs are intended to identify potential hazards to workers in a factory and identify remedial measures to control or remove these potential hazards before a new apparatus, structure, protective element or process (or modification to an existing apparatus, structure, protective element or process) is operated or used in that factory.